SEO, WordPress, and the Search Engines

 ASK YOURSELF THESE QUESTIONS BEFORE CHOOSING A PLUGIN

 Now that we know a little something about how WordPress supports SEO, let’s dive into other SEO secrets.
-With the help of open-source developers and contributors, the WordPress community is consistently gaining popularity, both among users and developers.
-So are there technology offerings that are SEO-compatible with WordPress?
+With the help of open source developers and contributors, the WordPress community is consistently gaining popularity, both among users and developers.
+So are there technology offerings that are SEO compatible with WordPress?
 Yes, there are more than a thousand.
 And some are worth using.
-But before choosing any plugin, you need to answer the following questions.
+But before choosing any plugin, you need to answer yourself the following questions.

 - Yes, there are thousands of SEO plugins available.
 But this does not mean that you should go out and check all those plugins individually by installing them.
 Instead, what you should be doing is that you need to search for a specific function that you want from your plugin and if you find it, install that plugin.

-- Another trick is to look at the active installation, star ratings, and reviews of the plugins (refer to Figure 1.4).
-If the plug-in has thousands of active downloads but only one good review but another plugin has a few hundred downloads but has 70 good reviews then the latter plugin might be better.
-Similarly, a plugin with a 5-star rating but only one thousand downloads might not be as good as another plugin with a 4-star rating but one million downloads.
+- Another trick is to look at the active installation, star ratings and reviews of the plugins (refer to Figure 1.4).
+If the plug-in has thousands of active downloads but only one good review but another plugin has a few hundreds of downloads but has 70 good reviews then the latter plugin might be better.
+Similarly, a plugin with 5 star rating but only one thousand downloads might not be as good as another plugin with 4 star rating but one million downloads.
 You need to be able to use your judgment in these kinds of situations.

 - Are you just working on plugins and losing track of which plugin is used for what purpose?
 Be sure to install new plugins one at a time and also keep track of what was installed when and for what purpose.
 If several people are working on the backend, then this becomes even more important.

-You know what to do before installing and activating a plugin on your website.
-Though I cannot exactly say what kind of plugins you should be installed in your WordPress, because every one of you will have different requirements, I can take names of the most popular plugins and what their functionalities are.
+You know what to do before installing and activating a plugin in your website.
+Though I cannot exactly say what kind of plugins you should be installing in your WordPress, because each and every one of you will have different requirements, I can definitely take names of the most popular plugins and what their functionalities are.

-- Akismet: Akismet is an anti-spam plugin that will help protect your site from hacks and crashes.
-It checks the comments and contact form for spam and prevents your sites from malicious content.
+- Akismet: Akismet is an anti-spam plugin which will help protect your site from the hacks and crashes.
+It checks the comments and contact form for spams and prevents your sites from malicious contents.

-- Google XML sitemaps: As your WordPress site grows, so does the number of codes, text, images, and other media files.
+- Google XML sitemaps: As your WordPress site grows, so does the amount of codes, text, images and other media files.
 And you already know what a larger website means, it will take longer to load.
-To avoid slow response time in WordPress, you can invest some time in optimization.
+In order to avoid slow response time in WordPress, you can invest some time for optimization.
 A sitemap.xml file captures the structure and pages of your website and then when submitted, the XML (Extreme Markup Language) file communicates those structures to the search engines.

 - Backup Buddy: This plugin allows you to migrate a WordPress site from one server location to another.
-It will let you download every content, theme, format, media item, etc., and then upload everything in another location.
+It will let you download your each and every contents, themes, formats, media items, etc. and then upload everything in another location.
 You don’t have to worry about building the website again.

 Courtesy: Trilogy Digital Pathshala – Best SEO Training in Nepal